komalsrathi/rnaseq-batch-correction/analyses/interaction-plot/README.md

       A tsv file which must contain a column named 'gene` that contains Hugo Symbols

 	--samples=CHARACTER
-		File path to MAF file to be analyzed.
+		File path to sample file to be analyzed.
 Can be .gz compressed.

 	--maf=CHARACTER
 		File path of MAF file to be analyzed.
 Can be .gz compressed.